The best '90s movies: the best films of the '90s ranked

-The 70s was an era of groundbreaking creativity, the 80s saw the advent of the blockbuster, but the 90s saw a little of both, resulting in a perfect mix of big-budget hits, and quirky, inventive cult hits.
+Yes, the '70s was an era of groundbreaking creativity, and the '80s saw the advent of the blockbuster, but the '90s was a quintessential mix of both, resulting in a miasma of big-budget hits, and quirky, inventive cult hits.

 Upvote your favourite.
 And if we've left out your favourite film of the decade, let us know at the bottom of this article.

 The '90s not your top era?
 Check these out:

 - These are the best movies of the 2000s